anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Your talent is God's gift to you.
-What you do with it is your gift back to God.
+Quote: He who knows that enough is enough will always have enough.

-By: Leo Buscaglia
+By: Laozi